Dear reader of ADxS.org, please excuse the disruption.

 • inhibit the overactivity of pain regulation and thus have a pain-relieving effect

 • THC as a CB1 agonist has a dopamine-increasing effect in the nucleus accumbens.
-Adenosine A2A receptor antagonists (e.g. caffeine) counteract this.9
+Adenosine A2A receptor antagonists (e.g. caffeine) counteract this.13

-Since the CB1 receptor is not present in the brainstem, which regulates the respiratory and cardiovascular systems, an overdose of THC is not thought to cause related deaths.
+Since the CB1 receptor is not present in the brainstem, which regulates respiration and the cardiovascular system, an overdose of THC is not thought to cause related deaths.

 1.2.
 CB2 receptor